jspecify/jspecify/docs/docs/user-guide.md

 class, interface, or method.

-Outside `@NullMarked`, `String` without an annotation means what it always used to mean: a value that might be intended to allow `null`s or might not, depending on whatever documentation you can find.
+Outside `@NullMarked`, `String` without an annotation means what it always used to mean: a value that might be intended to include `null`s or might not, depending on whatever documentation you can find.
 If a package, class, or method inside `@NullMarked` is annotated with [`@NullUnmarked`], it's treated the same way, as if it weren't inside a `@NullMarked` context.